 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Primark reported total carbon emissions of approximately 7,115,832,000 kg CO2e.
 This figure includes about 97,039,000 kg CO2e from Scope 1 and 2 emissions, while the majority, approximately 7,018,793,000 kg CO2e, falls under Scope 3 emissions.
 This marks an increase from 2022, when total emissions were about 6,575,607,000 kg CO2e, with Scope 1 emissions at approximately 123,772,000 kg CO2e and Scope 3 emissions at about 6,451,835,000 kg CO2e.
 Primark has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the base year.
-Additionally, the company is committed to a 50% reduction in absolute Scope 3 emissions from purchased goods and services within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support efforts to limit global warming to 1.5°C. The emissions data for Primark is cascaded from its parent company, Associated British Foods plc, reflecting its status as a current subsidiary.
-This relationship underscores Primark's commitment to sustainability within the broader corporate framework.
+This target also extends to Scope 3 emissions from purchased goods and services, reflecting a comprehensive approach to tackling their carbon footprint.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with limiting global warming to 1.5°C. The emissions data is cascaded from Primark Limited, which is a current subsidiary of Associated British Foods plc, indicating a structured approach to sustainability within the corporate family.

 Access structured emissions data, company-specific emission factors, and source documents